 Company Taxation Rules

-Tax exemption scheme allows full tax exemption up to S$100,000 for first three assessment years to newly qualifying registered companies to boost Singapore’s entrepreneurship spirit and encourage foreigners to setup a Singapore company to do business in Singapore or regionally.
+Tax exemption scheme in Singapore allows full tax exemption up to S$100,000 for first three assessment years to newly qualifying registered companies.
+This is to boost Singapore’s entrepreneurship spirit and encourage foreigners to do Singapore company setup / formation and to do business in Singapore or regionally.

 Singapore’s exceptional reputation and tax benefits attract foreign investors.